okezieuc/finna-walk/README.md

 Download Finna'Walk and begin your adventure towards a healthier and more connected lifestyle.

 # Future Features
+- Rating system for security
+- Restricting sign ups to students with .edu emails
+- Dashboards for campus security to view live locations of students on walks
+- Points system, redeemable at on-campus stores.
+- Extension beyond going on walks and including other activities like going to the gym.
 - Allow chatting and messaging with friends
 - Prompt users to enable push notifications
 - Broader user circle - include communities, businesses, etc